cmda-minor-web/progressive-web-apps-2223/course/week-1.md

 ## Exercises

-1. Refactor the WAFS App to a server side version with Node.js & Express
+1. Refactor the WAFS (or OBA) App to a server side version with Node.js & Express
-2. Tooling
+2. Set up tooling and write a good Readme.md
-3. Universal / Isomorphic app (extra)
+3. Universal / Isomorphic app (optional)
-4. Static Site Generator / Serverless (extra)
+4. Static Site Generator / Serverless (optional)

 ### Exercise 1: Refactor the WAFS App to a server side version with Node.js & Express

-When refactoring, think carefully about the MVP (or core functionality) of the app.
+When refactoring, think carefully about the *minimum viable product* (or core functionality) of the app.
 In general this is an overview page, with a list of items that each refer to a detail page.
 Make sure that you first generate the HTML of the server, then you will see to what extent you can adjust the CSS and finally you try to improve the app as much as possible with client-side JavaScript.

-Fork this repo for your exercises: [Progressive Web Apps 2021](https://github.com/cmda-minor-web/progressive-web-apps-2021)
+Fork this repo for your exercises: [Progressive Web Apps 2022](/)

 Document in your readme.md how you will get the server up and running; git clone && npm start